 The second detour of the route was to the first round of the UCI DH MTB World Cup in Lourdes, a place more famous for it's churches and holy history than it's mountain biking.
-I'll put some photo up from this in a separate post shortly so have a look for that.
+I'll put some photo up from that in a separate post shortly so keep an eye out for it.

 I then continued my journey into Spain and the heart of the Basque Country.
 My first night was spent at Laga, just next to Mundaka, a world famous surf spot and the local large town of Gernika-Lumo.
 There wasn't much surf on, so other campers in the car park were keeping busy by cutting hair, among other things.
 The next day I had a drive over to Mundaka as there was a local surf competition on.
 It was great to see this famous wave in action.
 My next few days were spent between Laga and Sopelana, a bit further towards Bilbao in the west.
 Skating, surfing and photo taking.
 More of the former than the latter, so I don't have many shots but i'm happy with what i've got.
 I have some on film too, so I'll have to wait a bit until those are developed.